GurpreetSK95/NotesInShort/README.md

-# Notes In Short Web
+# Notes In Short

-Notes In Short Web is a sample app demonstrating how to build a JavaScript/Web app with the Firebase Platform.
+Notes In Short Web is a webapp for creating summary and notes, sharing it with friends and family.
+Built using firebase platform. s

-Notes In Short is a place where you can share photos, follow friends, comment on photos...

 ## Initial setup, build tools and dependencies